The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Based on the data:

-• Minimum buffer: 5 chapters (don't go below this)
+- Minimum buffer: 5 chapters (25th percentile—don't go below this)

 The key is sustainability.
-A 10-chapter buffer means you can take a week off and your patrons still get content.
-A 5-chapter buffer gives you no margin for error.
+A 6-chapter buffer means you can take a few days off and your patrons still get content.
+Going higher is great if your writing pace supports it, but don't promise more than you can maintain.

 What Conversion Rate Can You Expect?